 The introduction of the ‘Single National Curriculum’ by the government is a welcomed step.
 For a society like Pakistan, it will prove to be a panacea for all socio-economic problems.

 It is heartening to see that the long-neglected education sector has finally caught the attention of the authorities.
-With the reformed education system and the resulted classless society; Pakistan would soon start making strides towards betterment, development, and progress.
+With the reformed education system and the resulting classless society; Pakistan would soon start making strides toward betterment, development, and progress.

 You May Also Like: